vendkura/RAK7420_RF210-Project/README.md

     Placing RAF210 sensors in key areas to monitor environmental conditions.
     Ensuring all devices are securely connected and communicating.

+ARDUINO Code injection

+    Write code to activate the RAF device
+    Inject Code in the device
+    Launch Device
+    Test the device and fetch data from the device

+CONFIGURE EXPLORER MQTT

+    Write code to activate the RAF device
+    Inject Code in the device
+    Launch Device
+    Test the device and fetch data from the device

 --------------------------------
 # User Instructions